 is the Senior Advisor for Health Physics, the Agency Radiation Safety Officer, and the Team Lead for Radiological Emergency Response at the U.S. Food and Drug Administration (FDA).
 He has been a health physicist with the U.S. Public Health Service (PHS) for 21 y and has had multiple assignments at the National Institutes of Health and the FDA with a focus on internal radiation dosimetry and radiological emergency preparedness and response.
 Prior to joining the PHS, Captain Noska worked as a research assistant in radiopharmaceutical laboratories at Harvard Medical School and Duke University Medical Center developing radiolabeled monoclonal antibodies for the treatment of cancer.
 He received his MS from the University of North Carolina School of Public Health as a Department of Energy Applied Health Physics Fellow.
 Captain Noska is the current Chair of the Federal Advisory Team for the Environment, Food and Health and a member of the Federal Radiological Preparedness Coordinating Committee.
 He is also the Past Chair of the Environmental Health Officer Professional Advisory Committee to the U.S. Surgeon General and Past President of the Baltimore-Washington Chapter of the Health Physics Society.
 Captain Noska serves on several interagency committees and workgroups related to radiological emergency response.
 In 2011, he deployed to Japan as part of a team from the U.S. Department of Health and Human Services in support of the U.S. Ambassador following the Great Tohoku Earthquake and the nuclear crisis at the Fukushima Dai-ichi Nuclear Power Station.

-is an Associate Research Professor in the College of Pharmacy, Washington State University (WSU), where he directs the U.S. Transuranium and Uranium Registries (USTUR) Research Center and the National Human Tissue Repository (NHRTR).
-The USTUR/NHRTR is a federal-grant-funded human tissue research program providing long-term follow-up of actinide biokinetics and potential health effects in nuclear workers (volunteer registrants) with accidental internal depositions of actinide elements.
-Prior to the directorship, Dr. Tolmachev managed the USTUR's radiochemistry laboratory operations and research in the fields of actinide radiochemistry and mass spectrometry, in support of internal dosimetry and actinide biokinetics research.
+is a Research Professor in the College of Pharmacy and Pharmaceutical Sciences, Washington State University, where he directs the U.S. Transuranium and Uranium Registries (USTUR) and the associated National Human Tissue Repository.
+USTUR is a federal-grant-funded human tissue research program providing long-term follow-up of actinide biokinetics and potential health effects in former nuclear workers (volunteer registrants) with accidental internal depositions of actinide elements.
+Prior to his directorship, Dr. Tolmachev managed USTUR’s radiochemistry laboratory operations and research in the fields of actinide radiochemistry and mass spectrometry, in support of internal dosimetry and actinide biokinetics research.

 Dr. Tolmachev has over 20 y of experience in the development of analytical methods, and in actinide analyses of environmental and biological samples.
-He is an expert in state-of-the-art analytical instrumentation, including various types of inductively coupled plasma mass spectrometers (ICP-MS), high performance liquid chromatography, and alpha-spectrometry systems.
-Dr. Tolmachev earned his Diploma of nuclear technology engineer (MS equivalent) at the Mendeleyev University of Chemical Technology of Russia (Moscow) in 1993, majoring in radiation and radiochemistry.
-His Master's Thesis project was completed at the Joint Institute for Nuclear Researches (JINR) in Dubna, Russia.
+He is an expert in analytical instrumentation, including various types of inductively coupled plasma mass spectrometers (ICP-MS), high performance liquid chromatography, and alpha-spectrometry systems.
+Dr. Tolmachev earned his Diploma of nuclear technology engineer (M.Sc. equivalent) at the D. Mendeleev University of Chemical Technology of Russia (Moscow) in 1993, majoring in radiochemistry.
+His Master’s thesis project was completed at the Joint Institute for Nuclear Researches (JINR) in Dubna, Russia.
 After graduation, he joined the Radioanalytical Research Group at JINR.
-In 1997, he was awarded a scholarship by the Ministry of Education, Culture and Sport of Japan for research and doctoral study at Kyushu University (Fukuoka) in the field of Environmental Radiochemistry/Radioecology.
-His research focused on 210Po, 36Cl, and 3H determination and behavior in the environment.
-He developed a radioanalytical protocol for 36Cl determination by projectile x-ray accelerator mass spectrometry.
-Dr. Tolmachev was awarded the degree of Doctor of Science (PhD equivalent) in 2001.
-He continued his scientific career with two postdoctoral fellowships in Japan: at the Japan Atomic Energy Research Institute (Tokai-mura), Department of Health Physics; and at the National Institute of Radiological Sciences (Chiba), Research Center for Radiation Safety.
-During this period, his research focused on applying ICP-MS techniques for uranium (234U, 235U, 238U) and 232Th isotopic determination in human body fluids, actinide biokinetics, and internal dose assessment.
-He established a rapid automated flow-injection ICP-MS method for uranium isotopic determination for the purpose of internal dose assessment.
-Dr. Tolmachev conducted a milestone study of the concentration and daily excretion of uranium in urine of Japanese (to better define the exposure of the Japanese population to natural uranium).
-His Japanese research also included method development to apply sector field ICP-MS to measure 226Ra in environmental samples.
+In 1997, he was awarded a scholarship by the Ministry of Education, Culture, and Sport of Japan (MONBUSHO) for research and doctoral study at Kyushu University (Fukuoka) in the field of Environmental Radiochemistry/Radioecology.
+His graduate research focused on 210Po, 36Cl, and 3H determination and behavior in the environment.
+Dr. Tolmachev was awarded the degree of Doctor of Science (Ph.D. equivalent) in 2001.
+He continued his scientific career with two postdoctoral fellowships in Japan: at the Japan Atomic Energy Research Institute, Department of Health Physics (Tokai-mura); and at the National Institute of Radiological Sciences, Research Center for Radiation Safety (Chiba).
+During this period, his research focused on applying ICP-MS techniques for uranium (234U, 235U, 238U) and 232Th determination in human body fluids, actinide biokinetics, and internal dose assessment, as well as on 226Ra determination in the environment.

-Dr. Tolmachev is an internationally recognized scientist.
-In addition to directing the USTUR, he is an Adjunct Professor at the Department of Chemistry of Laval University (Canada); a Visiting Professor at Kyushu University, Radioisotope Center (Japan); and Technical Advisor at Kyushu Environmental Evaluation Association (Japan).
-While working at WSU, he has established active scientific collaborations with the European Radiation Dosimetry Group WG-7 on Internal Dosimetry, Karlsruhe Institute of Technology (Germany), Public Health England (United Kingdom), and Radiation Protection Bureau at Health Canada, as well as with the leading U.S. laboratories such as Pacific Northwest National Laboratory and Radiation Emergency Assistance Center/Training Site.
+Dr. Tolmachev is a member of the Board of Trustees of the Herbert M. Parker Foundation and serves on the Editorial Board of the Japanese Journal of Health Physics.
+He is a technical advisor at Kyushu Environmental Evaluation Association (Fukuoka, Japan).
+Dr. Tolmachev has active collaborations with the European Radiation Dosimetry Group (EURADOS) WG-7 on Internal Dosimetry, Karlsruhe Institute of Technology (Germany), Public Health England (United Kingdom), and Radiation Protection Bureau at Health Canada (Canada), as well as with the leading U.S. research institutions such as Pacific Northwest National Laboratory, Los Alamos National Laboratory, and Radiation Emergency Assistance Center/Training Site.

 Lawrence W. Townsend

-is the Chancellor's Professor and Robert M. Condra Professor of Nuclear Engineering, University of Tennessee, Knoxville.
-He has a BS in Physics from the U.S. Naval Academy, and an MS in Physics (experimental nuclear) from the Naval Postgraduate School.
-After obtaining his MS, he served for 7 y as a nuclear submarine engineer.
-After leaving the Navy, he obtained a PhD in Physics (theoretical nuclear) from the University of Idaho.
+is the Chancellor’s Professor Emeritus of Nuclear Engineering, The University of Tennessee, Knoxville.
+He has a BS in Physics from the U.S. Naval Academy, an MS in Physics (experimental nuclear) from the Naval Postgraduate School, and a PhD in Physics (Theoretical Nuclear) from the University of Idaho.
+He served for 7 y as a nuclear submarine engineer officer.
 After a short stint as a Research Assistant Professor of Physics at Old Dominion University, he became a National Aeronautics and Space Administration (NASA) Research Scientist and Senior Research Scientist where his research has focused on nuclear interactions of cosmic rays and their implications for space radiation shielding and crew protection.
 For these efforts, he was awarded a NASA Scientific Achievement Medal.
-In 1995 he retired from NASA and entered academia at the University of Tennessee where he continues to do research on space radiation interactions, transport, and their effects.
-In 1998 he served as the Organizing Committee Chair for the NCRP Annual Meeting and was elected a Member of Council and was appointed as a Distinguished Emeritus Member of Council in 2010.
-He has served as a member of Scientific Committee 75, chair of Scientific Committee 1-7, and consultant for Scientific Committee 1-24 (phase I).
+In 1995 he retired from NASA and entered academia at the University of Tennessee where he retired in June 2017.
+He is a Fellow of the American Nuclear Society, a Fellow of the Health Physics Society, an Associate Fellow of the American Institute of Aeronautics and Astronautics, and an elected member of the International Academy of Astronautics.
+In 1998 he served as the Organizing Committee Chair for the NCRP Annual Meeting and was elected a Member of Council.
+He was appointed as a Distinguished Emeritus Member of Council in 2010.
+He has served as a member of Scientific Committee (SC) 75, Chair of SC 1-7, Consultant to SC 1-24 Phase I, Staff Consultant to SC 1-24 Phase II, and Staff Consultant to SC 8-1.

-is a Professor in the Department of Epidemiology and Biostatistics in the School of Medicine at the University of California, San Francisco (UCSF), where she serves as the Leader of the Occupational and Environmental Epidemiology Area of Concentration.
+is a Salvatore Pablo Lucia Professor of Epidemiology and Public Health in the Department of Epidemiology and Biostatistics at the University of California, San Francisco, where she serves as the Leader of the Occupational and Environmental Epidemiology Area of Concentration.
 Dr. Zablotska is a physician and epidemiologist with extensive training and publications in radiation epidemiology, biostatistics, and risk modeling.
-Her research activities have focused primarily on the examination of risks of radiation exposures in various occupational and environmental settings.
+Her research activities have focused primarily on the examination of risks of radiation exposures in various occupational, medical and environmental settings.
 Dr. Zablotska's work has clarified the understanding of the effects of occupational radiation exposures on health risks of nuclear power industry workers and workers of the uranium fuel production cycle in various occupational cohorts from the United States and Canada.
 As a Principal Investigator of the National Cancer Institute-funded Chernobyl studies, she published a number of important publications with the tri-national investigative team which showed that exposures to ingested and inhaled radioactive iodines during childhood lead to increased risks of thyroid cancer similar to risks from external radiation.
 Study findings redefined the emergency protocols for populations working or living around nuclear power plants and opened a new area of inquiry by showing that exposures to radioiodines increase not only the risks of thyroid cancer, but also of benign thyroid tumors such as follicular adenomas.
-Recently, the research conducted by Dr. Zablotska's research group showed that the cleanup workers of the Chernobyl nuclear accident are at increased risk of incident chronic lymphocytic leukemia and reported possible links with somatic point mutations related to telomere length maintenance.
-Dr. Zablotska serves as a Director of Epidemiology, Biostatistics and Population Health education in the medical school curriculum at UCSF and has received multiple institutional and national teaching and mentoring awards.
-She is the founder of the Early Stage Radiation Investigators Workshop conducted in conjunction with biennial meetings of the Conference on Radiation and Health.>/p>
+She served as an expert advisor to the United Nations Scientific Committee on the Effects of Atomic Radiation and was a member of the committee for the National Academies of Sciences, Engineering and Medicine.
+Dr. Zablotska is an elected Council member of the NCRP.